software-architects/software-architects-website/content/blog/2013/02/21/Using-WAWS-for-Tenant-Isolation.md

     <param name="MediaImage" value="MediaArchive:438d73df-94f2-42d0-b68d-1cfd73546704" />
     <param name="ThumbnailMaxWidth" value="350" />
     <param name="ThumbnailMaxHeight" value="189" />
   </function> Architecture Diagram (click to enlarge)</p><h2>Code Walkthrough</h2><p>When a user subscribes to our service, the website queues a tenant creation request using <a href="http://www.windowsazure.com/en-us/home/features/messaging/" title="Azure Service Bus" target="_blank">Azure's Service Bus</a>.
 This service makes communicating between servers in the cloud a piece of cake.
-Just as an example, here is the code I used in the sample to enqueue a tenant creation request.</p>{% highlight javascript %}protected void LinkButton1_Click(object sender, EventArgs e)
+Just as an example, here is the code I used in the sample to enqueue a tenant creation request.</p>{% highlight c# %}protected void LinkButton1_Click(object sender, EventArgs e)
 {
     var tenant = string.Format("tenant{0}", DateTime.Now.Ticks);